PowerShell vs. CMD: Choosing theRight Tool for Every Task

 - Object Handling

-- CMD: Works with simple textual content outputs, proscribing statistics processing.
+- CMD: Works with simple textual content outputs, restricting statistics processing.

 - PowerShell: Uses gadgets, making it less difficult to govern and extract information correctly.

-- CMD: Works with simple textual content outputs, proscribing statistics processing.
+- CMD: Works with simple textual content outputs, restricting statistics processing.

 - System Administration